vs-ude/fyr-www/content/intro/lang.md

 The length of the slice is reduced by one.
 Therefore the slice must be mutable.
 If the slice is empty, the program aborts.

+If the slice contains elements with owning pointers then `pop` returns ownership of the objects being pointed to.
+Thus, `pop` behaves like taking the last element of a slice via `take` and then shrinking the slice via the `slice` operator.
+However, `pop` is faster and more concise.

 ### copy